amzn/cosearcher/README.md

 ## Citing

-If you this code in your work, please cite:
+If you use this code in your work, please cite:

 ```
 @InProceedings{salleetal2021cosearcher,